zeeebs/LabyrinthOfHawara/README.md

 FANTASTIC Village Pack - Tidal Flask Studios (only the torches) Fire FX Sound - dkiller2204 via FreeSound.org
 Gameplay Music - PhreaKsAccount via FreeSound.org
+To create my own font I used <a href=" https://www.calligraphr.com/en/">calligraohr.com</a>.

-Below are descriptions of the features I made for my game, along with images of my blueprints and final product images.
+Below are descriptions of the features I made for my game, along with images of my blueprints and final product images & a video.
 <ul>
 <li><a href="#MainMenu">Main Menu</a></li>
 <li><a href="#NPCs">Alien NPCs</a></li>